 One of my all-time favorite meals is Pozole.
 It is especially great on cold winter days when my body is asking for something warm.
 What better way to do that than with this delicious, and popular Mexican soup.

 I have to say though, in Mexico people consume pozole in large quantities during every season of the year.
-It is especially popular, however, at holiday celebrations in Mexico.
+That said, it is especially popular at holiday celebrations in Mexico.
 It is easy to make and you will love it!

 What Is Pozole And How Do You Make It?

-Pozole is a pork-based soup, although there are other versions – such as Pozole Verde, that are made with shredded chicken.
-The version I am making today is Pozole Rojo, and it is popular in the whole country, while Pozole Verde is more popular in central Mexico.
+Traditionally, Pozole is a pork-based soup.
+That said, there are other versions – such as Pozole Verde, that are made with shredded chicken.
+The version I am making today is Pozole Rojo, and it is popular in the whole country, while Pozole Verde, which you can find here, is more popular in central Mexico.

 One of the main ingredients that you need to make an authentic Pozole is hominy.
 In Mexico, it is sold raw, so it takes a little bit extra effort to peel and soak them so that they are soft enough to use.